This post contains affiliate links.

 How to make seitan meatballs

-In a large bowl, stir together all of the dough ingredients until a ball forms.
-Transfer the dough to a clean surface and knead for about 5 minutes, or until the dough is elastic and cohesive (it will be still be lumpy, which is okay!).
+In a large bowl, stir together all the dough ingredients until a ball forms.
+Transfer the dough to a clean surface and knead for about 5 minutes, or until it is elastic and cohesive.

 Portion the dough into about 25 pieces, and then roll the pieces into individual small balls.
 They will expand while cooking, so make them smaller than you think you’ll want them.
 Let the meatballs rest while you prepare the broth.

-Add all of the broth ingredients to a large pot and bring it to a simmer.
-Gently lower the seitan meatballs into the broth, ensuring that the dough is covered by the broth (if not, transfer to a smaller pot).
+Add all broth ingredients to a large pot and bring it to a simmer.
+Gently lower the seitan meatballs into the broth, ensuring that the broth covers the dough (if not, transfer to a smaller pot).
 Partially cover and simmer for 30 minutes.

 When it comes to the marinara portion of this recipe, you have options!
-I mentioned above that you can use your favorite store-bought sauce for pairing with the meatballs.
+You can of course use your favorite store-bought sauce for pairing with the meatballs.
 But, you can also take things up a notch and make your own homemade rendition!
-This Fresh Tomato Marina Sauce is my absolute favorite to make right at home.
+This fresh tomato marina sauce is my absolute favorite to make right at home.
 The ingredients are simple, and the flavors are phenomenal!

 Ingredients